ubirch/ubirch-testkit/README.md

 * Go to https://console.demo.ubirch.com to register your device:
     * Once logged in, go to **Things** (in the menu on the left) and click on **ADD NEW DEVICE**
     * paste the UUID in the **hwDeviceId** field
-    * enter your board type (pysense or pytrack) in the **description** field
     * click **create**
 * Next, click on your device, copy the apiConfig, create src/config.json in your project and paste the apiConfig into it.
+* Add a key-value-pair that will configure the pycom for the expansion board you are using with the key `"type"` and the value being the expansion board type `"pysense"` or `"pytrack"`

    It should look like this:
     ```json
     {
       "type": "<TYPE: 'pysense' or 'pytrack'>",